shyndman/caddy-user-ip/README.md

 ## How It Works

-1. The middleware captures the IP address of authenticated users (identified by the `X-Token-User-Email` header)
+1. The middleware captures the IP address of authenticated users (identified by the `X-Token-User-Email` header).
+The `last_seen` timestamp for the user is updated in memory on every request.
-2. IP addresses are stored in memory and persisted to disk when changes occur
+2. User data, including the list of known IPs and the `last_seen` timestamp, is stored in memory and persisted to disk to ensure durability across restarts.
+Persistence occurs under the following conditions:
+    *   Immediately (asynchronously) when a **new IP address** is added for a user.
+    *   Periodically (by default, every 5 minutes) in a background process, saving the current state including the latest `last_seen` timestamps.
+    *   During a **graceful Caddy server shutdown**, ensuring the most recent state is saved.
-3. The `user_ip` matcher checks if the client IP is in the list of known user IPs
+3. The `user_ip` matcher checks if the client IP is in the list of known user IPs associated with any user.
-4. Requests can be handled differently based on the matcher result
+4. Requests can be handled differently based on the matcher result.

 ### IP Detection